Sobolp/hadoop-course/homework.md

     drwxr-xr-x   - root supergroup          0 2020-12-12 00:35 /user/stage/date=2020-12-03
     ```

-    Write Java/Scala/Python application, which will clean data from folder /stage and write its to folder /ods according the rules
+    Write Java/Scala/Python application, which will clean data from folder /user/stage and write its to folder /your_name/ods according the rules
-   1. Structure of partition will be save
+   1. Structure of partition will be saved
    2. As a result there will be only one file, which contains all data from corresponding partition from /stage folder

     That is, if we have a folder /stage/date=2020-11-11 with files: